 \subsubsection{Characteristic separations between cores}

-The variety of patterns observed is reflected in different distributions of the separations between the hosted cores in each ALMAGAL field.
-To provide a representative characterization of these distributions, we determined the minimum, maximum and median of the separation $l_{i}$, which we report in Tab.\,\ref{Tab:Clumps}.
+The variety of observed patterns is reflected in different distributions of the separations between the hosted cores in each ALMAGAL field.
+To provide a representative characterization of these distributions, we determined the minimum, maximum and median of the separation $l_{i}$, which we report in Table\,\ref{Tab:Clumps}.
 We also included the mode of the distribution to indicate the most frequently observed separation, which is particularly relevant for systems where one or more groups of cores are surrounded by a more widespread population.
-In these systems, the median would provide a bias estimator, which may not be representative of the typical observed separation.
-To compute the mode in each clump, we estimated the continuous probability density function $P^{k}(l^{k}_{i})$ of the separations of the hosted cores, using the Gaussian kernel density estimation (KDE) method implemented in the $scipy$ library, measuring the peak position, $l_{mode}$, and the spread.
-We defined the spread as the width of $P^{k}(l_{i})$ at $68\%$ of the intensity peak to avoid any assumption of the shape of the PDFs, which we observed to be often quite asymmetric.
-These quantities are measured for the 437 clumps hosting more than 5 cores, which provide at least four measurements for the core separations, and are included in Tab.\,\ref{Tab:Clumps}.
-Statistically deprojected values in each $k$-clump, $l^{depr,k}_{i}$, can be obtained by scaling by the simple constant factor $4/\pi$, see discussion in Sect\,\ref{sect:deprojection}. \\
+In these systems the median would provide a bias estimator, which may not be representative of the typical observed separation.
+In each clump we estimated the continuous probability density function $P^{k}(l^{k}_{i})$ of the separations of the hosted cores using the Gaussian KDE method implemented in the $scipy$ library.
+We identified the peak position of $P^{k}(l^{k}_{i})$ to determine the mode, $l_{mode}$, and the spread of the distribution, the latter defined as the width of $P^{k}(l_{i})$ at $68\%$ of the intensity peak, avoiding any assumption of the shape of the PDFs, which we observed to be often quite asymmetric.
+These quantities are measured for the 437 clumps hosting more than 5 cores, which provide at least four measurements for the core separations, and are included in Table\,\ref{Tab:Clumps}.
+Statistically deprojected values in the $k$-\textit{th} clump, $l^{depr,k}_{i}$, can be obtained by scaling by the constant factor $4/\pi$ (see the discussion in Sect\,\ref{sect:deprojection}). \\